-- Postgraduate year 1 (PGY1) residents and Postgraduate year 2 (PGY2) residents will document compliance with these standards monthly by completing a Duty-Hour Attestation and Wellness Assessment within PharmacademicTM. - a.
+- 1. Postgraduate year 1 (PGY1) residents and Postgraduate year 2 (PGY2) residents will document compliance with these standards monthly by completing a Duty-Hour Attestation and Wellness Assessment within PharmacademicTM. - a.
 PGY1 Community-Based & PGY2 Ambulatory Care residents must report all at-home on-call hours within the monthly assessment. - b.
-PGY2 residents must document all approved moonlighting hours within the "moonlighting" section of the monthly assessment.

-- 2. Any variation from the requirements outlined must be documented in this same area. - 3.
+PGY2 residents must document all approved moonlighting hours within the "moonlighting" section of the monthly assessment. - 2.
+Any variation from the requirements outlined must be documented in this same area. - 3.
 Any unsolicited reports from any means suggesting unreported variances will be formally investigated by the RAC. - 4.
-False documentation of compliance will be handled in accordance with the progressive disciplinary procedure (i.e., warning, suspension, or termination) outlined by the Pharmacy Residency Program: Corrective Action/Dismissal of Pharmacy Resident policy. - 5.
-The Pharmacy Residency Director(s) will review all resident duty-hours and wellness assessments on a monthly basis throughout the residency year.
-Any variances will be reported to the residency advisory committee (RAC) and Director of Pharmacy. - 6.
-PGY2 Residents that are approved to moonlight, it will be the resident's program director's responsibility to evaluate the resident's performance and/or judgment while on scheduled duty periods via verbal conversations and review of the resident's written documentation of patient care. - a.
-If resident's participation in moonlighting affects their judgment and/or performance while on scheduled duty periods, it will be formally investigated by the RAC and future moonlighting privileges will be suspended and/or revoked. - b.
+False documentation of compliance will be handled in accordance with the progressive disciplinary procedure (i.e., warning, suspension, or termination) outlined by policy 5100-1620 Pharmacy Residency Programs: Corrective Action/Dismissal of Pharmacy Resident.

+- 5. The Pharmacy Residency Director(s) will review all resident duty-hours, moonlighting hours (if applicable), and wellness assessments monthly throughout the residency year.
+Any variances will be reported to the Residency Executive Committee (REC) and Manager of Pharmacy Residency Training. - 6.
+PGY2 Residents that are approved to moonlight, it will be the resident's program director's responsibility to monitor cumulative monthly hours and evaluate the resident's performance and/or judgment while on scheduled duty periods via verbal conversations and review of the resident's written documentation of patient care. - a.
+If a resident's participation in moonlighting affects their judgment and/or performance while on scheduled duty periods, it will be formally investigated by the REC and future moonlighting privileges will be suspended and/or revoked. - b.
 If the decision is to suspend and/or revoke privileges of moonlighting, it will be the program RPD's responsibility to communicate decisions to inpatient/outpatient pharmacy leadership.